-34. Higher education in the United Kingdom is provided in a wide variety of universities.
-A full list of institutions at which Marshall Scholarships are tenable follows.
-However, in certain instances, awards may be held at other institutions which offer degree courses in partnership with and validated by a university.

-35. Candidates are advised to research UK universities, courses and course structures since programmes and facilities vary from one institution to another.
+- 35. Higher education in the United Kingdom is provided in a wide variety of universities.
+A full list of institutions at which Marshall Scholarships are tenable is outlined below.
+However, in certain instances, awards may be held at other institutions which offer degree courses in partnership with and validated by a university. - 36.
+Candidates are advised to research UK universities, courses and course structures since programmes and facilities vary from one institution to another.
 Some programmes which are commonly available in the universities and colleges of the United States may not be found in British universities or may have different requirements.

-Candidates should also ensure that they meet

-the requirements of their proposed courses.
+Candidates should ensure that they meet the requirements of their proposed courses.
+This may require contacting course leads, potential research supervisors or university admissions teams for more information, especially for PhD/DPhil applicants.

-36. British students who enter university directly following their secondary school (High School) education will have spent at least the last two years largely devoted to specialised preparation for their proposed university programme, admission to which is by competitive selection.
+- 37. British students who enter university directly following their secondary school (High School) education will have spent at least the last two years largely devoted to specialised preparation for their proposed university programme, admission to which is by competitive selection.
 In general they study (or "read") for three or four years for a degree in one particular subject, and do not cover the wide field of studies usually required in American institutions.
-Marshall Scholars choosing graduate programmes in the UK will therefore find that a considerable measure specialised attainment is expected in their chosen subject.

-37. The minimum period of study for a dental, medical or veterinary science degree in the UK is five years; it is therefore not possible to undertake clinical training in these subjects on a Scholarship.
+Marshall Scholars choosing graduate programmes in the UK will therefore find that a considerable measure of specialised attainment is expected in their chosen subject. - 38.
+Applicants wishing to proceed to a doctoral degree in a British university should know that such a degree is obtained by undertaking a programme of supervised research.
+A research student usually has to be accepted on a personal basis by his/her department head and is expected to carry out an approved research project in consultation with a supervisor appointed for the purpose.
+Many British universities do not have separate graduate schools, and a research student is expected to attend few, if any, regular classes.
+The instruction is mostly individual and supervisory.
+Candidates wishing to undertake research should have specialised knowledge of a particular discipline and some experience of original work in it.
+For the humanities and social sciences many universities in the UK will expect doctoral candidates to have already completed a Masters degree. - 39.
+As a PhD (or DPhil) degree takes a minimum of three years of research, Marshall Scholars who do not already have research experience are recommended to consider a Master's degree.
+As almost all Scholars coming to the UK have only a Bachelor's degree from their American university, some may find it preferable to study for taught Masters course, where this can be completed in one or two years rather than a research based course. - 40.
+The minimum period of study for a dental, medical or veterinary science degree in the UK is five years; it is therefore not possible to undertake clinical training in these or equivalent subjects on a Marshall Scholarship.